Potentash

 She wanted to protest, but the three gentlemen made it clear that they had done enough investigations to establish that she had witnessed what had gone on and they would put her under witness protection.

 She figured out that protesting would not help.
 Already, her worst fears had been confirmed.
-If it had reached the investigation officers, there would have been a witness somewhere that might lead to Makadia finding her.
+If it had reached the investigation officers, there would have been a witness somewhere that might have led to Makadia finding her.
 She knew Makadia would find out.
 However, before he did, she better do what could be done so that she doesn’t go down without a fight.

 She thought of running but remembered what had happened to Zack’s family.
 Zack had run away after being found out in a similar way she had been found.
 He tried running and what followed was five funerals in a day.
 Zack came around after the heinous acts of Makadia’s team but he was not sane.
 He lost it on that day with feelings of guilt.
 Nobody who loves their family would want to put them at risk.